shun126/DungeonGenerator/README.md

 Or, [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/slug/36a8b87d859f44439cfe1515975d7197) is releasing it under Epic license.
 If you need a license other than the GPL, please consider it.
 Proceeds will be used to fund the development of our game.

-The [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/slug/36a8b87d859f44439cfe1515975d7197) version includes the following enhancements.
-* Sub-levels can be applied as dungeon rooms
-* A mini-map of the dungeon can be generated.
-* Interior decoration. [beta version]
-* Foriage decoration. [beta version]

 # 👾 Demo
 [DungeonGenerator Demo](https://github.com/shun126/UE5-DungeonGeneratorDemo) is a BluePrint sample project for first-person exploration.